 Return On Investment (ROI)

-AKKA Master completed a full 12 months of tipping in August’21 with only 1 losing month in February.
+AKKA Master completed a full 15 months of tipping in August’21 with only 1 losing month in Feb’21.

-The average ROI is a reasonable 7% – 8% however it varies a lot month on month.
-The actual profit though is much more consistent.
+The average ROI is a good 10% however it varies quite a lot month on month.

 The ROI in the profitable months has been very wide-ranging between 3.1% to 83.5% in Jun’21 although there were only 4 tips that month – so that’s exceptional.